Confused About Supported Independent Living (SIL)?

 It can be difficult to navigate the process of obtaining accommodation with NDIS funding.
-This article describes one type of accommodation subsidy known as Supported Independent Living or SIL.
+This article describes one type of accommodation subsidy known as Supported Independent Living, or SIL NDIS.

-Supported Independent Living funding pays for support professionals to assist NDIS participants in living independently at home.
-People who reside in Specialist Disability Accommodation in Melbourne or any other city, are also eligible for SIL support.
-A residence that is particularly created to help persons with disabilities through a shared supported accommodation arrangement is known as Specialist Disability Accommodation.
+Supported Independent Living (SIL) funding pays for support professionals to assist NDIS participants in living independently at home.
+People who reside in Specialist Disability Accommodation in Melbourne or any other city are also eligible for NDIS SIL support.
+A residence that is particularly created to help persons with disabilities through a shared supported accommodation arrangement is known as Specialist Sil Disability Accommodation (SDA).

 SIL provides day-to-day help to persons with disabilities around the clock (24 hours).
 It can be beneficial if you need more assistance than your informal support network can supply and wish to improve your ability to live independently.